fgindraud/slam/Readme.md

 It can restore old layouts when you plug the same screens as before.
 It also updates its layout database when you manually change the layout, using 'xrandr' or a graphical tool.

+## Warning
+The daemon is under heavy development, and your database may be resetted if the format changes.
+It is not yet packaged as a easily usable application, so I recommend to install it in a user directory instead of /usr/...

 ## Todo
 * Support for properties like backlight
-* deamonization : add config and frontend
 * dbus interface (for backlight, other things)
 * Plugin system to make additionnal actions when change of layout :
-** Background
+    * Background
-** i3 configure by screens ?
+    * i3 configure by screens ?
 * Force reload of state in X when udev hotplug event ?

 ## Install

-Follow distutils: python setup.py install
+Use standard distutils: python setup.py install

 Requires:
 * python >= 3.2